Identity and access management (IAM) solutions protect company data even when employees do not come into the office.

 Remote working often helps companies stay more efficient and agile, but it can also introduce a number of challenges for protecting sensitive internal data.
 Some of the biggest challenges are:

 Employee endpoint devices may be vulnerable.
-IT cannot directly maintain the laptops, desktop PCs, and other devices that remote workers use.
+IT cannot directly maintain the laptops, desktop PCs, and other endpoint devices that remote workers use.
 In many cases these may be workers' own personal devices.

 Access to data relies upon identity verification, which attackers can fake using a variety of account takeover attacks.
 Phishing attacks, credential stuffing attacks, and brute force attacks are all too common, and all of them can compromise an employee's account.